google/dana/README.md

 ## Have a demo

-See [Demo documentation](docs/Demo.md) to know who to setup a Demo dana server on your machine in 3 commands.
+See [Demo documentation](docs/Demo.md) to know who to setup a Demo dana server on your machine in few commands.

 ## Setup a server